MEET THE GERBIL

 Other Items

-sand bath
+dust bath

 pet carrier

-bedding (soft recycled paper such as CareFresh, shredded paper, or paper pellets)
+bedding: soft recycled paper such as CareFresh, shredded paper, or paper pellets

 Chewing

 Gerbils are known to be prolific chewers.
 Because of this, many owners choose not to allow any plastic at all in their environment.
 This is the best way to protect your pets from ingesting pieces of plastic that can cause an obstruction and make them ill.
 There are glass water bottles, ceramic or glass dishes, solid metal or wooden wheels, and wooden hides available on the market.
+Only use anti-pill fleece for cage liners and hammocks, and check them regularly for wear and tear.

 FEEDING REQUIREMENTS